-Based on the current asset register, Councils' present funding levels are sufficient to continue to provide existing services at current levels in the medium term, current funding levels indicate that renewals are being over funded; this is likely due to limitations within the asset register.
-This position will need to be reexamined and an accurate funding scenario developed.
+No, Councils' present funding levels are sufficient to continue to provide existing services at current levels in the medium term, current funding levels indicate that renewals are being over funded; this is likely due to limitations within the asset register.
+This position will need to be re-examined and an accurate funding scenario developed.

-Future Improvements
+Future Improvements?